PKUFlyingPig/MIT6.S081-2020fall/README.md

   - when you call insert() in put(), you already give the current head of the bucket as a variable to the insert() function, so if one thread has called insert but has not updated the head of the bucket, and now another thread calls insert() with an old head of the bucket, then the wrong occurs.
 - Barrier :
   - nothing special, remember that when one thread wake up, it will immediately acquire the lock.

+### Lab8 : locking

+---

+- Memory allocator (moderate) :
+  - You can choose to allocate free pages evenly to each CPU at the beginning, although I didn't do that.
+  - I choose to steal 1000 pages at a time.
+- Buffer cache (hard) :
+  - I don't recommend my solution, which took me only 10 minutes to pass the hard lab.
+  - I just copy the bcache 13 times to hack the lab.

+### Lab9 : file system

+---

+I know "Chapter 8: File system" in xv6 book is quite long and hard to understand, but read it patiently and thoroughly will save you a lot of time !
+I personally find read the code first will help you understand (fs.c, file.c, sysfile.c, fs.h, file.h) .

+- Large files (moderate) :
+  - easy and straightforward
+- Symbolic links (moderate) :
+  - if you encounter "exec symlinktest failed", you may forget to add _symlinktest into the Makefile
+  - the function readi and writei may be your friend, you don't bother to write your own code to write data into inode's data block.
+  - if you encounter "panic: iget: no inodes", you may forget to iput(ip).
+I recommend you use iunlockput(ip) for convenience.